 Over the years, there has been enough evidence pointing towards the role of gut microbes in neural development and function.
-Together, the intestinal bacteria represents a virtual organ of sorts inside of us with almost 100 times more genetic material present in all the cells in our human body.
+Together, the intestinal bacteria represents a virtual organ of sorts inside of us.
+In fact, these cells have almost 100 times more genetic material present than all the cells in our human body.

 Even though the role of gut microbes in neurological conditions has not been well established, there has been a rapid increase in evidence which underlines the possibility that changes in the gut microbial environment have an effect on the normal functioning of our nervous system.
 Hence, our gut environment can have a major role to play in our mood and also in depression.

-There exists a bidirectional communication between our gut microbiota and the components of the gut-brain axis which can influence the normal functioning of the gut and may contribute to a risk of diseases in humans.
+There exists a bidirectional communication between our gut microbiota and the components of the gut-brain axis.
+This communication can influence the normal functioning of the gut and may contribute to a risk of diseases in humans.

-- GI barrier function
+• GI barrier function

-- Fat storage and energy balance
+• Fat storage and energy balance

-- Increased stress reactivity
+• Increased stress reactivity

-- General low-grade inflammation (GI and systemic)
+• General low-grade inflammation (GI and systemic)

-- Depressive-like behaviors and increased anxiety
+• Depressive-like behaviors and increased anxiety

 All the above-mentioned mechanisms are found to be involved in the development of mood and anxiety disorders in humans.

-Microbes produce a wide range of biologically and neuroactive (acting on the nervous system) molecules complete with neurotransmitters and an extensive set of short chain fatty acids which are produced through fermentation, all of which have known and unknown effects on the nervous system.
+Microbes produce a wide range of biologically and neuroactive (acting on the nervous system) molecules, complete with neurotransmitters and an extensive set of short-chain fatty acids.
+Short-chain fatty acid are produced through fermentation, all of which have known and unknown effects on the nervous system.

 Depression is associated with altered gut microbial composition, richness, and diversity.
 In a study conducted where the researchers transplanted the microbiota signature found in depressed patients to rats whose own microbiota was purposefully depleted, this procedure induced the development of some of the behavioral (anxiety, anhedonia) and physiological features of the depressive state.

-Studies have also shown the impact of early life stress in remodelling the gut microbial composition.
+Studies have also shown the impact of early life stress in remodeling the gut microbial composition.
 Subtle changes in microbial acquisition and maintenance during the vulnerable early life period may contribute to the predisposition of the individual to stress-related disorders in the adulthood.
-This can be a result of the effect of these subtle changes in our microbiome on the neuro signalling pathways of the brain-gut microbiota axis.
+This can be a result of the effect of these subtle changes in our microbiome on the neuro signaling pathways of the brain-gut microbiota axis.

-Mood and gut feelings: https://www.ncbi.nlm.nih.gov/pubmed/19481599
+Mood and gut feelings: https://www.ncbi.nlm.nih.gov/pubmed/19481599.

-Gut-brain axis: how the microbiome influences anxiety and depression: https://www.sciencedirect.com/science/article/pii/S0166223613000088
+Gut-brain axis: how the microbiome influences anxiety and depression: https://www.sciencedirect.com/science/article/pii/S0166223613000088.

-Transferring the blues: Depression-associated gut microbiota induces neurobehavioural changes in the rat. : https://www.ncbi.nlm.nih.gov/pubmed/27491067
+Transferring the blues: Depression-associated gut microbiota induces neurobehavioural changes in the rat. : https://www.ncbi.nlm.nih.gov/pubmed/27491067.